VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 Reorganize the STX Flock source, a specification will be created to detail the implementation.
-The source and build specific metadata should be separated to allow for better workflow, this would include creating gits for each flock service sub-component, adding appropriate infrastructure tooling to these sub-components, such as Autotools.
-Autotools provides a mechanism to generate OS-specific makefiles, setup.py based on templates and ensures the correct build-time dependencies are in place.
+The source and build specific metadata should be separated to allow for better workflow, this would include creating git repos for each flock service and their packaging metadata (spec-files, deb rules), adding appropriate infrastructure tooling to these components, such as autotools.
+Autotools provides a mechanism to generate OS specific makefiles, python setuptools based on templates and ensures the correct build time dependencies are in place.
 The "Source Reorg" specification will detail the proposed directory layout and tools and build targets.
 Initially, the StarlingX flock could be built manually and installed based on this new layout.

 Reorganize the StarlingX Integration and packaging repository: specification to organize the build management code for multiple operating systems.
 This specification could explain how the patches and spec files could be reorganized inside the stx-integ repository.

-The next specification would the "Dependency Generator" specification, which would spell out how the dependencies could be generated for multiple packaging formats or in a package independent fashion.
+The next specification would be the "Dependency Generator" specification, which would spell out how the dependencies could be generated for multiple packaging formats or in a package independent fashion.